Donicia/Donicia-Williams-Homework2/README.md

 Hello,

 This was the hardest assignment ever!
 I only completed the "Easy" task and I am still concerned about it's accuracy.
-VBA Script is a very helpful tool to learn because most business use Excel to work with data from itnernal sources.
+VBA Script is a very helpful tool to learn because most busineses use Excel to work with data from itnernal sources.